tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

 but as you learn new words from your immersion, expect it to happen within the first few months.
 You have to make effort to make the content comprehensible.
 Look up words, rely on the imagery, choose simpler content such as slice of life anime.
-The more *language-dense* you immersion content is, the better.
+The more *language-dense* your immersion content is, the better.
 You can listen to podcasts but keep in mind that they're hard to understand as a beginner.
 Avoid listening to songs, they contain unnatural speech and sometimes the lyrics are hard to understand